fredericGette/Lumia520/content/linux/README.md

 Power off the device, and insert the micro SDcard into it.

-Pozer on the device in fastboot mode (press volume-down during boot).
+Power on the device in fastboot mode (press volume-down during boot).

 Flash the partition (and reboot the device):
 ```